ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  Just like the last step
  now i Made a file called ICoverTypeRepository.cs as a interface in the IRepository and then made chnagex to it by taking ICategoryRepository.cs Reference

+ 1942
+ Now Made Some Modifications in the files Called "UnitOfWorks.cs" & "IUnitOfWorks.cs" to add the new files parameteres
+ The changes I made were " public ICoverTypeRepository CoverType { get; private set; }" , " ICoverTypeRepository CoverType { get; }" Respectivelty